Skip to content

 --max-columns INTEGER Maximum number of columns to display (default: 6)

---dry-run Preview write operation without executing (create/update/patch/delete only)
+--dry-run Preview a create/update/patch/delete/bulk write without executing

 --json, --yaml, and --markdown are mutually exclusive.